-- Structural stigma from people in public services such as health care providers, first responders and government members who choose to ignore or downplay the impact of substance abuse disorders or worse create social services that add to the stigma associated with drug abuse, making it more difficult to receive assistance.
+- Structural stigma from people in public services such as health care providers, first responders and government members who choose to ignore or downplay the impact of substance abuse disorders or worse create social services that add to the stigma associated with drug abuse, making it more difficult to elavilnews.

 - Self-stigma which is the internalization of both social and structural stigma directed at one’s self.